RomanMunar/romanmunar.github.io/src/pages/work.md

 - #### ReactJS/NextJS

   - NextJS is my goto `React` framework right now.
 It offers many features for improving the DX and performance of the project.
-Image optimization, has all type s of rendering, Typescript, File-based routing, i18n, and many more out-of-the-box.
+Image optimization, has all types of rendering, Typescript, File-based routing, i18n, and much more out-of-the-box.
   - I haven't had the time to check out Remix.
 So for now I'm keeping my eye out for it.

 - #### Tailwind CSS/Material UI

   - I use `Tailwind CSS` for projects that already has a design in place.
 Prioritizing customizability, and flexibility.
-  - I reach out for `Material UI` when I'm the only one working with the design and development of the product, or projects that needs to design things on the fly.
+  - I reach out for `Material UI` when I'm the only one working with the design and development of the product, or projects that needs design on-the-fly.

-- #### NodeJS + PostgreSQL + Prisma
+- #### NestJS + PostgreSQL + Prisma

-  - This backend stack allows me to create type-safe APIs and easily business modeling with very low boilerplate.
+  - This backend stack allows me to create type-safe APIs and do system design with very low boilerplate.
   - I'd also use NestJS for projects where `Domain Modeling` is a warranted system design.

 - #### More stuff I use